leom97/3DSpecularOptimization/README.md

 ## Limitations

 - wherever a part of the image is free from observations of specularities, there the optimization is ill posed, so that the specular albedo explodes

+## Improvements

+- connect this purely specular optimization in an alternating fashion to a full photometric stereo pipeline